AmingAndrei/violence.website/content/database/species/devils/clutch_beetles.md

 .../[[index]]/[[species]]/[[devils]]/clutch_beetles.md

-The **Clutch Beetle** is an insectoid, invertebrate species of **Devil** classified within the Blackspace ecosystem.
+The **Clutch Beetle** is an insectoid, invertebrate species of **Devil** classified within the BLACKSPACE ecosystem.
 Distinguished by their **extreme phenotypic variability** and **parasitic symbiosis**, Clutch Beetles are notable for their unique relationship with the **Imago**, a trait that allows them to absorb and express environmental and genetic influences in unpredictable ways.

 **Morphology and Variability**